ciaranodonnell/Eventest/README.md

-# Eventest
+# Eventually

-The purpose of this library is to enable a simple route to run end to end tests for Event Driven Systems.
+The purpose of this library is to serve as a demonstration of how to run end to end tests for Event Driven Systems.

-The name is a portmanteau of Event and Test.

 When creating web applications that have asynchronous backend systems it can be very challenging to test those backends.
 In an e-commerce example: It would be useful to test that putting a new Order into the Order Service causes: